 6. Academic Transcripts (all undergraduate and graduate work; may be submitted separately; official preferred, but unofficial will suffice considering disruptions to academic institutions due to COVID-19)

-All electronic application materials should be directed to: fellowships at jameswilsoninstitute.org
+All electronic application materials should be emailed to: fellowships at jameswilsoninstitute.org

 Materials may also be sent to the following physical address: